Ceramic & Glass Engineering Camp

 June 24-28, 2018

 APPLICATION DEADLINE MAY 1, 2018

 View our 2017 Camp Brochure | New brochure coming in February!

 This is a great opportunity to learn about ceramic and glass engineering, to sample life on a college campus and to meet other campers with similar interests and academic ability.
 The emphasis is on having fun and enjoying our beautiful natural surroundings while learning!
 Check out comments from past campers.

 With our dynamic, engaging, talented and caring faculty and staff; terrific facilities; and lovely campus, the AU Ceramic & Glass Engineering camp could make this your best summer ever!

 Who Can Attend?

-This co-ed, overnight summer camp is designed for high school students who have completed their sophomore or junior years.
+This co-ed, overnight summer camp is designed for high school students who have completed their freshman through junior years.
 The number of participants is kept small to allow for individualized attention and optimal use of equipment.

 Classes are taught by distinguished faculty of Alfred University's Inamori School of Engineering and by advanced AU graduate students.
 Dr.William Carty, Professor and Chair of Ceramic Engineering, Kazuo Inamori School of Engineering at Alfred University is the director of this program.

 Campers participate in exciting hands-on lab experiences in ceramic processing & tape casting, and glass melting & press forming, working alongside faculty.